 One unpaid late fee may not be the end of the world when opening a new bank account.
 But if you have more than one, you’ll likely get denied a new account.

 5. Too Many Bounced Checks

 Bouncing checks repeatedly is another factor that appears in ChexSystems.
-One mistake may be overlooked, but banks will likely deny you from opening a new checking account if you have a history of multiple bounced checks.
+One mistake may be overlooked.
+However, banks will likely deny you from opening a new checking account if you have a history of multiple bounced checks.

-Banks look for people who can appropriately manage their account balance and spending.
+Banks and credit unions are looking for customers who can appropriately manage their account balance and spending.
 Without these money management skills, it’s hard for a bank or credit union to risk opening a new checking account on your behalf.

-Bounced checks not only stop you from getting a new checking account, but they are expensive too since banks charge fees for every bounced check.
+Bounced checks can stop you from getting a new checking account.
+They can also be expensive since banks charge fees for every bounced check.